Before purchasing a flat, we were often swayed by glossy brochures from builders, builders’ partners, or estate agents.

 Your house hunting will be more effective if you keep these precise aspects of a property in mind, and you’ll most likely wind up with the home of your dreams.

 If you’re looking to buy an apartment as an investment or to rent it out in the future.
 You must be aware of the rental prices of the apartments in your building.

-It will assist you in making sound judgements about your future.
-Purchasing an apartment in a high-rent neighbourhood is advantageous in terms of both investment and potential resale value.
+It will assist you in making sound judgments about your future.
+Purchasing an apartment in a high-rent neighborhood is advantageous in terms of both investment and potential resale value.

 20. Flat Possession

 Due to delays in commercial and residential developments, there has been a tendency of delayed flat possessions.

 As a buyer, you should have a good idea of when you’ll be able to take possession.
 Typically, a developer will request a six-month grace period; however, there must be a legitimate reason for this.